Zed9K/local_manifests/README.md

 # Local Manifests

-These are local manifests for various devices.
+These are local manifests for dumpling and cheeseburger ( Oneplus 5 and 5T ).

 # Usage: